-First of all, you need to sign into Google Analytics and select the view you want to add your dashboard to (you can read about what views are in this post).
+First of all, you need to sign in to Google Analytics and select the view you want to add your dashboard to.
 Once you’ve clicked through, you will always be taken through to the Overview report.

 You’ll see above, that any new dashboard will appear under ‘Private’ once created.
 You’ll always find your dashboards here when you log in to GA.

 When you click + New Dashboard, you’ll be given two options: Blank Canvas and Starter Dashboard.
 I personally always select Blank Canvas, but if you want to play around with one that’s already partially made, then click Starter Dashboard.

 Before clicking Create Dashboard, be sure to give it a name.
 You can always rename it later if you’re unsure of what to call it at this stage.

 When you first create a new dashboard, the box to add a new widget will automatically pop up.
 For subsequent widgets, on your dashboard below the title is a + Add Widget box which will also bring up the above pop up.

 Now the dashboard has been created, it’s time to create some widgets!
 The types of widgets are as followed:

 - Metric – this displays a single metric, for example, the total number of Pageviews